Privacy-Preserving Semantic Segmentation from Ultra-Low-Resolution RGB Inputs: Ultra-Low-Resolution Semantic Segmentation

 We employ DeepLabV3+~\citep{chen2018eccv} as the semantic segmentation module of our proposed end-to-end fully joint-learning framework.
 This method follows an encoder–decoder design.
 For the encoder, we use a pretrained ResNet-101 backbone to extract rich, multi-level feature maps, which are then passed to an Atrous Spatial Pyramid Pooling (ASPP) module to aggregate contextual information at multiple scales without reducing spatial resolution.
 The decoder upsamples the ASPP output, merges it with low-level encoder features to recover fine edges, applies a 3×3 refinement convolution, and restores full-resolution predictions through a second upsample.

 The total loss is the balanced combination of SR and semantic segmentation, with $\alpha$ controlling the influence of each loss function.

-For the super-generation part, we utilize a $\mathcal{L}_\mathrm{2}$ pixel-wise reconstruction term as shown in Eq.~(\ref{eq:L2}), combined with a feature loss and a adversarial loss.
-The scalar coefficients $\lambda$ controls the impact of each term.
+For the super-generation part, we utilize a $\mathcal{L}_\mathrm{2}$ pixel-wise reconstruction term as shown in Eq.~(\ref{eq:L2}), combined with a feature loss and an adversarial loss.
+The scalar coefficient $\lambda$ controls the impact of each term.

 where $H, W, C$ are the height, width and channel dimensions of the image. ${I}_{gt}$ and ${I}_{sr}$ represent the GT and super-resolved RGB image respectively.
-The details of feature loss $\mathcal{L}_{fea}$ and extended adversarial loss $\mathcal{L}_{adv}$ are provided in Sec.~\ref{S:AFE} and Sec.~\ref{S:SAD} respectively.
+The details of feature loss $\mathcal{L}_{fea}$ and extended adversarial loss $\mathcal{L}_{adv}$ are provided in Sec.~\ref{S:AFE} and Sec.~\ref{S:SAD}, respectively.
+We employ the pixel-wise cross-entropy loss for semantic segmentation: